bio-ontology-research-group/multi-drug-embedding/README.md

 ## Data
 ## Knowledge graph and literature
-The PubMed abstarcts used in this project was downloaded from [Pubtator](ftp://ftp.ncbi.nlm.nih.gov/pub/lu/PubTator/), The normalization script can be used to normalize the knowledge graph and literature.
+The PubMed abstarcts used in this project was downloaded from [Pubtator] (ftp://ftp.ncbi.nlm.nih.gov/pub/lu/PubTator/), The normalization script can be used to normalize the knowledge graph and literature.
 The normalized corpus used in this study is available upon request.
 The knowledge graph edgelist is `edgelist_WalkingRDFOWL.txt` and the mapping to knowledge graph node is `mapping_WalkingRDFOWL.txt`

 ## Embedding